ericfzhu/website/README.md

+# Website
+My personal website.
+This website will be used to showcase my:
-# Personal website
+- Personal projects
-A website built using Jekyll to showcase personal projects and articles.
+- About me
+- Blog posts
+- ???
+(TBD)

 ## Contents

 1. What's New
-2. Project overview
+2. Getting started
 3. Design guidelines
 4. Style guides

-## 1. What's New
+### 1. What's New

-## 2. Project overview
-This is a project to learn how to use Jekyll to create a website, as well as to learn how to write a design document.
+A README file

+### 2. Getting Started
+Here's how you can set up this project on your local machine for development and testing purposes.

-## 3. Design guidelines
+### 3. Design guidelines

-## 4. Style guides
+### 4. Style guides